Skip to main content

 Visas

-All Irish nationals need to obtain a visa prior to travelling to DRC. issued by the nearest Democratic Republic of Congo Embassy.
-It’s no longer possible to buy a short-term pass at the border to enter the country.
-Irish nationals living in Ireland can apply for a visa through the DRC Embassy in London, or online using the DRC e-visa application platform.
+All Irish nationals need to obtain a visa prior to travelling to DRC issued by the nearest Democratic Republic of Congo Embassy.
+It is no longer possible to buy a short-term pass at the border to enter the country.
+Irish nationals living in Ireland can apply for a visa through the DRC Embassy in London:

 Passports